Funding for organisations during COVID-19

 In our immediate listening exercise, we also realised that particular groups of people may be at particular risk during the pandemic.
 As a result, we have started meeting collectively with organisations providing specific support to people, to think together about what we could do proactively to help people manage through this difficult time and into the changed world we are all facing.

-We are really pleased also to have been joined as a group by two more organisations with funds to give – Active Gloucestershire and Ethical Giving.
 To see the complete list of who is now a part of the collective of Gloucestershire Funders and to find out how to apply for funding for your VCS organisation read more here.